-Why I’m Choosing to End My Insurance Contracts
+Why I Choose to End My Insurance Contracts

 At Herbs & Hands CranioSacral Therapy, I’m committed to providing personalized, transformative care that is rooted in CranioSacral Therapy and Naturopathic Medicine.
 I’ve decided to stop contracting with medical insurance companies—for sustainability and to better serve you.
 Here’s why:

-Recent changes by the insurance companies that have historically paid me the fairest rates are making providing care to you untenable for me.
-Please note that they have unilaterally changed their contracts and rules, leaving me with no recourse in the matter other than to no longer agree to accept their terms.
+Recent changes by the insurance companies that have historically paid me the fairest rates are making it untenable for me to provide care to you.
+Please note that they have unilaterally changed their contracts and rules, leaving me with no recourse in the matter other than to refuse to accept their terms.

-Due to these changes, I must terminate contracts with all insurance companies at year-end.
-Reimbursement rates for naturopathic care are significantly lower than those for other providers despite the additional time and work we dedicate to each visit, making it challenging to maintain quality care while sustaining my practice.
+Due to these changes, I have terminated contracts with all insurance companies.
+Reimbursement rates for naturopathic care are significantly lower than those for other providers, despite the additional time and effort we devote to each visit, making it challenging to maintain quality care while sustaining my practice.
+Some NDs continue to contract with insurance and find other ways to supplement their income, such as through supplement sales, shorter patient visits, or laboratory markups, but that will not work for the care I deliver.

-The challenges with insurance make it unsustainable for me to continue this work for the long term.
+The challenges with insurance make it unsustainable for me to continue this work in the long term, and I do not want to turn away from the career I have devoted my life to.

-While I hope for change, current trends show things are getting harder, and decades-long efforts to pass pay parity bills through the Oregon legislature haven’t succeeded, despite strong support.
+While I have held out hope for change, current trends show things are getting harder, and decades-long efforts to pass pay parity bills through the Oregon legislature haven’t succeeded, despite strong support.
+What does this divorce from insurance contracts mean for our care moving forward?

 1. Freedom to Focus on You

 Insurance companies impose numerous rules, paperwork, and limitations.
-It often feels like I'm working for their policies, not your health.
+It often felt like I was working for their policies, not your health.
 Without insurance, I can focus entirely on you—your body, your story, your healing—without worrying about what’s covered.
-This means no surprise bills, no saying treatment for your issues isn’t "medically necessary," and no stress about proving you need care.
+This means no surprise bills, no being told treatment for your issues isn’t "medically necessary," and no stress about proving you need care or that the work I provided meets the approval of a failing medical system.

 2. More Time for Meaningful Care

 Insurance often limits session time, sets strict treatment plan restrictions, and applies a “one-size-fits-all” approach.
 This doesn’t align with naturopathic and CranioSacral Therapy, where personalized care is most important.
-Without these limits, I can spend more quality time with you and create a treatment tailored to your specific needs.
+Without these limits, I can spend more quality time with you, listen, and create a treatment tailored to your specific needs.

 3. Transparency & Simplicity